 The Putney Clinic of Physical Therapy offers sports osteopathy services at our clinics in Putney and Chelsea.
 Mobility of the body is of the utmost importance to the sportsperson.
 Poor flexibility in the joints and muscles will prevent the body from performing at its optimum.
-It can also often be contributory factor to injury.
+It can also often be a contributory factor to injury.

 The bones, joints, muscles, ligaments and connective tissues are structures that make the human body a dynamic machine.
 By assessing the posture and condition of those structures, osteopaths are able to promote a rapid recovery from injury.
 In addition to treating injuries, sports osteopathy can help to prevent them from occurring.
-It is particularly effective for sports that require controlled body mechanics, in particular golf and tennis.
+It is particularly effective for sports that require controlled body mechanics, such as golf and tennis.

 SOME OSTEOPATHY TERMINOLOGY